Take the Plunge—Try Swimming!

 Swimming: An Old Sport Gaining New Popularity

-An ever-growing number of participants of high-impact forms of exercise, such as runners, basketball, football, and baseball players, are turning to swimming to avoid the injuries that are caused by these sports.
+An ever-growing number of participants of high-impact forms of exercise, such as runners, basketball, football, and baseball players, are turning to swimming for conditioning to avoid the injuries that are caused by these sports.

 The benefits of swimming are not limited just to those who want to avoid the injuries common to other forms of exercise.
 Those recovering from exercise-related—and non-exercise-related—injuries can also benefit.
 Why?
 Because swimming's non-impact, low-stress nature is often the best exercise method to strengthen injured joints or limbs without making the original injury worse.